 Explore the Northeast

 Return to the entry hall and head northeast this time to find four Trollhounds in the room just off the entry hall.
-Smash these under-powered mutts, then search the northeastern end of the chamber to find [Perception 18] a locked container [Trickery 18] inside of which is a Potion of Heroism.
+Smash these underpowered mutts, then search the northeastern end of the chamber to find [Perception 18] a locked container [Trickery 18] inside of which is a Potion of Heroism.

 Open a door to the northwest to find another small room in which three Trollhounds and a Branded Troll lurk.
 Nothing special about this fight, just avoid the dark, decorative floor panel, as it’s trapped [Perception 24].
 It can be disarmed [Trickery 24] after the fight is over.
 After defeating your foes and disarming the trap, unlock [Trickery 20] a door to the northeast to reach a balcony from which you’ll be treated to a scenic view of the surrounding area.
 Of more tangible benefit is the chest [Trickery 17] along the northwestern end of the balcony, in which you’ll find a variety of baubles and some Camping Supplies and Rations.

-Return to the room with the trapped floor decoration and head up a hallway to the northwest, stopping long enough to dispatch a group of foes identical to the ones that oringally occupied the previous room (three Trollhounds and a Branded Troll).
+Return to the room with the trapped floor decoration and head up a hallway to the northwest, stopping long enough to dispatch a group of foes identical to the ones that originally occupied the previous room (three Trollhounds and a Branded Troll).
 Once smote, continue northwest until you’re forced to turn northeast, branching off of which you’ll find numerous passages to explore.
-Ignore the stairs to the northwest for now and instead search some dead end cubbies to the southeast to find a chest [Trickery 17] containing a Potion of Cure Moderate Wounds and 50 GP, then loot another chest near the aforementioned stairs to score a Rusty Dwarven Key, the Commandant’s Journal (First Half)* and 110 GP, among other trinkets.
+Ignore the stairs to the northwest for now and instead search some dead end cubbies to the southeast to find a chest [Trickery 17] containing a Potion of Cure Moderate Wounds and 50 GP, then loot another chest near the aforementioned stairs to score a Rusty Dwarven Key, the Commandant’s Journal (First Half) and 110 GP, among other trinkets.

 Dwarven keys have treated you well in the recent past, and hopefully this one will be no different.
 The Commandant’s Journal, on the other hand, provides some interesting - if not useful - history of the dwarves in the River Lands.
 Their failure might be worth learning from, lest you make the same mistakes they did.

 Continue up some stairs to the northwest to reach a chamber that is larger than it initially seems due to a few isolated walls between the stairs you used and the more open part of the chamber.
 Conflict is inevitable, as a Troll stomps around up here, and behind him lurk several Trollhounds and a Kobold Sentinel.
-It’s quite possible that you can detatch the Troll and kill it seperately, leading to a somewhat simpler fight.
+It’s quite possible that you can detach the Troll and kill it seperately, leading to a somewhat simpler fight.
 After you’re victorious, turn your attention to some doors to the northeast, exit out onto another balcony, then loot a corpse to the northwest to obtain a Steel Dwarven Key, a Torag’s Pendant and some trinkets.

 Be sure to take that Steel Dwarven Key and use it to obtain the Devourer of Metal if you haven’t already done so.